jocoro19/filter-lists/README.md

 Custom filter lists for uBlock Origin, Brave, and AdGuard.

-Feel free to use, modify, and share these lists, however I will not be accepting contributions to this repository.
+Feel free to use, modify, and share these lists, but I won't be accepting any contributions to this repository.